jfgcf/ads_houseofthings/README.md

 #### Consequences

-- The frontend layer don't need to know how to call each device on the system
+- The frontend layer don't need to know how to call each device on the system.
-- Any changes on devices classes could be applied without to modified frontend layer since backend payload doesn't change.
+- Any changes on devices classes could be applied without having to modify the frontend layer since backend payload doesn't change.
-- Frontend has total abstraction about backend logic.
+- Frontend has total abstraction regarding backend logic.

 ### Data access object Pattern

 #### Problem in Context
-Frontend UI have to retrieve information from backend, but the fields on presentation layer can't call the backend service for each object.
+Frontend UI have to retrieve information from the backend service, but the fields on presentation layer can't call the backend service for each object.

 #### The Pattern
 This pattern was selected because it provides simple access to data without have to implement a lot of connections to backend.
-Configuring DAO objects with necessary connections we use a single responsibility principle avoiding other classes to do this job.
+By configuring DAO objects with all necessary connections we use the single responsibility principle and thus we avoid having other classes to do this job.

 #### Implementation
 #### UML